cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ## Detailed Design

-This sections describes the architectural changes needed to implement lanes in the mempool.
-This is a summary of the key design decisions:
+This sections describes the architectural changes needed to implement an MVP of lanes in the mempool.
+The following is a summary of the key design decisions:
 - [[1](#lanes-definition-and-initialization)] The list of lanes and their corresponding priorities will be hardcoded in the application logic.
 - [[2](#internal-data-structures)] There will be one CList per lane.